 And Psalm 91: 9-12 says – “If you make the Most High your dwelling, even the Lord, who is my refuge, then no harm will befall you, no disaster will come near your tent.
 For he will command his angels concerning you to guard you in all your ways; they will lift you up in their hands, so that you will not strike your foot against a stone.”

-Yes, there is a place, on certain occasions, for that fear in our bellies, but I’m acutely aware that sometimes mine is not the one I should listen to, and run.
-Instead, it feels like a faulty dial in my brain that gets stuck on high, when it most certainly should be on low.
+Yes, there are occasions to pay attention to the fear in our bellies, but I’m acutely aware that sometimes mine is not worth listening to because it’s like a faulty dial in my brain that gets stuck on high when it clearly should be on low.